cockroachdb/docs/v21.1/configure-logs.md

 <a name="common-sink-parameters">

-All three sink types use the following common parameters.
+All supported sink types use the following common parameters.

 | Parameter       | Description                                                                                                                                                                                                                                                                                                                                                                                                                  |
 |-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|